kencormican/milestoneProjectFour/README.md

 - On Profile and Contact form templates noted that I cannot apply margin or padding to columns or rows.
 Used flexbox css to resolve spacing issue on contact details.
 Margin and padding problems related to incorrect use of Bootstrap helper classes.

 ***

+## Development Testing
+- During cretaion of Add Category view, validated that category name did not already exist through use of form cleaned_data() method and multiple iterations of add task. cleaned_data() methid used to standardise form iputs to dictionary before check.
+Also confirmed Boolean True attribute assigned correctly to new field upon creation through use of django admin.

 [Back to Contents](#table-of-contents)